Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Respiratory Measurement for Multiple People Using an Array Radar

 \subsection{Respiratory Imaging of Multiple People}

-In most previous studies, the location of the human target to be measured $(r_0, \theta_0)$ is first determined, after which vital signs such as the respiration are extracted from signal $I_\mathrm{c}(t,r_0,\theta_0)$ corresponding to the location.
+In most previous studies, the location $(r_0, \theta_0)$ of each target person is first determined, after which vital signs such as the respiration are extracted from the signal $I_\mathrm{c}(t,r_0,\theta_0)$ corresponding to the location.
 In our proposed approach, we attempt to estimate the respiratory interval at all the locations $(r,\theta)$ without specifying the location of the human target.
 As a result, the respiratory interval can be expressed as a function of $t$, $r$, and $\theta$.
-In this study, this image is referred to as the respiratory image.
+In this paper, this image is referred to as the respiratory image.